The Sunshine Coast Maestro of Music – Alfred Charles Short

 Alfred Charles Short gave immense pleasure to so many people over nearly 70 years of entertaining audiences on the Sunshine Coast.
 His life was one of giving and Mother Teresa’s words “It’s not how much we give but how much love we put into giving” aptly apply to this man of music – ‘Shorty’ – Alfred Charles Short.

-Compiled by Lenore Tonks 2017 from as related by Alf Short and edited by Barbara Ramadge-Ross 1995.
+Compiled by Lenore Tonks 2017 as related by Alf Short and edited by Barbara Ramadge-Ross 1995.